KillDarkness/Gliror/docs/faq.md

 A: GLIROR uses the reqwest library which handles connection pooling automatically for better performance.

 ### Q: Can I get structured output (JSON, etc.)?
-A: Currently GLIROR provides text-based output.
-You can redirect and parse the output as needed in your scripts.
+A: Yes!
+GLIROR supports multiple structured output formats including JSON, XML, YAML, CSV, and TOML.
+Use the `--output` option with the appropriate file extension to save test results in your preferred format.

 ## Technical Details